-- Same improvement in relative CO2 emissions as for eco-efficiency by 5% per year. - Long-term CO2 target compatible with the two-degree target set out in the 2015 Paris Agreement (science-based): reduction of absolute CO2 emissions (Scopes 1 and 2) by 6% between 2015 and 2021 to under 240,000 tonnes (based on organic growth). - Annual purchase of an additional 3 GWh of green electricity and increase in the share of electricity and combustibles accounted for by renewable energy sources to 45% and 10% respectively by 2021. - Fuelreduction plan: further reduce emissions from new vehicles. - Reduce water consumption in ceramic production (litres water/kg ceramic) by 5% by 2021. - Registration of water-saving products in accordance with the new European water lahel economical and careful use of water - along the entire value chain.
+- Same improvement in relative CO2 emissions as for eco-efficiency by 5% per year. - Reduction of absolute CO2 emissions (Scopes 1 and 2) by 6% between 2015 and 2021 to under 240,000 tonnes (based on organic growth). - CO2 target updated (compatible with the two-degree target set out in the Paris Agreement of 2015 - science-based, incl.
+Scope 3 emissions). - Annual purchase of an additional 3 GWh of green electricity and an increase in the share of electricity and combustibles accounted for by renewable energy sources to 45% and 10% respectively by 2021. - Fuel-reduction plan: further reduction of the emissions from new vehicles.

-WATER MANAGEMENT Geberit supports the
+INTELLIGENT WATER MANAGEMENT